 - Recommendation form completed by a political science faculty member.
 Please forward the faculty member your application, including 2-3 page project proposal asking them to complete the online recommendation (the online application form gives you the option to send a copy of the application to yourself).
 It is also advised that you meet with the faculty member in person if possible.

 Requirements to earn honors in Political Science

-- Satisfactorily complete the 2-quarter Senior Thesis Tutorial (PoliSci 398) in the fall and winter quarters, usually of the senior year.
+- Satisfactorily complete the 2-quarter Senior Thesis Tutorial (PoliSci 398) in the fall and winter quarters.
 The 398 courses do NOT count toward the completion of the political science major.

 - Submit an honors thesis that meets departmental requirements, including the individual review by two anonymous political science faculty members.